SSWConsulting/SSW.Rules.Content/rules/how-to-find-inbound-links-to-your-pages/rule.md

 A backlink is any “incoming” or “inbound” link to your website.
 Besides the total number of backlinks directing people to your website, the relevance of these links is also important.
 Quality is key.
 We suggest using tools like [Ahrefs.com](https://ahrefs.com/) or [SEMrush.com](https://www.semrush.com/) to check it.

+<!--endintro-->

 Who's linking to you is an important question for SEO strategies and one that can be easily answered.
 To find out how many inbound links you have and where they're coming from, go to [www.google.com](https://www.google.com/) and type in "link:" then the URL of your page.
-Click this link and see [who is linking to](https://www.google.com/?gfe_rd=cr&ei=rps7VumlEIGC8QfOwKeICA&gws_rd=cr&fg=1#safe=off&q=link:http://www.ssw.com.au)SSW.

-<!--endintro-->